bongiozzo/musica_mustdie/output/band_lonewolf.md

 # Lonewolf

+Heavy Metal

-Дискография
+## Дискография

-"March into The Arena" 2002, Heavy Metal
+### "March into The Arena" 2002, Heavy Metal

+- Morbid Beauty
+- March into the Arena
+- Pagan Glory
+- Curse of the 7 Seas
+- Forgotten Shadows
+- Towards the Light
+- Buried Alive
+- Holy Evil
+- Children of the Unlight (Bonus track)

+Line-up : Felix (Drums) Mark (Lead Guitar) Jens (Guitar/Vocals) Dryss (Bass)

-"Unholy Paradise" 2003, Heavy Metal
+### "Unholy Paradise" 2003, Heavy Metal

+-Stronger than Evil (Pagan Glory pt.
+2)
+- 1789
+- S.P.Q.R.
+- Wild and Free
+- Snake in Eden
+- Behind the Cross
+- Unholy Paradise
+- Medieval Witchcraft
+- Phantomride
+- Erik The Red

-"Made in Hell" 2008, Heavy Metal
+### "Made in Hell" 2008, Heavy Metal

+1. Shadowland  05:46
+2. Divine Art Of Lies  05:10
+3. Host Of The Dark  04:22
+4. Seawolf  04:00
+5. Black Heaven  05:24
+6. Made In Hell  04:52
+7. Night Peace  03:47
+8. The Heart Of Hell  03:59
+9. The New Inquisition  04:54
+10. Utopia  05:30

-"The Dark Crusade" 2009, Heavy Metal
+### "The Dark Crusade" 2009, Heavy Metal

+1. Dragons of the Night  01:16
+2. Viktoria  05:11
+3. Legacy of the Wild  05:24
+4. The Dark Crusade  04:15
+5. Hail Victory  07:15
+6. Warrior Priest  03:53
+7. The Wolf Division  03:59
+8. Heathen Horde  05:47
+9. Words of the Witch  05:12
+10. Winter Farewell  03:53
+11. The Hour Zero  10:55

-"Army of the Damned" 2012, Heavy Metal
+### "Army of the Damned" 2012, Heavy Metal

+1. Lonewolf	04:36
+2. Crawling to Hell	04:56
+3. Army of the Damned	04:23
+4. Hellbent for Metal	03:09
+5. Soulreapers	03:07
+6. Celtic Heart	05:59
+7. The Last Defenders	04:12
+8. Cold	05:49
+9. The One You Never See	04:58
+10. Tally Ho	05:50
+11. One Second in Eternity	03:40

 ## Отношения с другими группами